EwelinaKopacz/Currency-Wallet-Project-React/README.md

 9. [Thanks](#thanks-for-project-and-support-to-Mateusz-Bogolubow)

 ## About the project
-The aim of the project was to create application "Currency Wallet" which calculate profit or loss owned currencies.
-Application has a feature, which allows to add a new currency by using a form.
-After added a new currency, use will see it in a table.
-Actual rate is fetching by using API (apilayer.com).
-User can remove picked currency, as well.
-The data in form are validated.
-After refreshing a page (for example next day) the actual rate will be check again.
+The aim of the project was to create an application "Currency Wallet" which calculates profit or loss owned currencies.
+The Application has a feature, which allows to add a new currency by using a form.
+After adding a new currency, user will see it in the table.
+The actual currency rate is calculated by using API (apilayer.com).
+A user can remove a selected currency, as well.
+The data on a form is validated.
+After refreshing a page (for example the next day) the actual rate will be updated.

 I used Redux to manage the state.
-I created two modules:
+I have created two modules:
 1. exchange API - a module (store) for data from API
 2. wallet - a module (store) for data in localStorage

-I combied stores using combineReducers helper function.
+I have combied stores by using the combineReducers helper function.

 ```
 const rootReducers = combineReducers({